Oxford Instruments, a leading provider of advanced plasma processing solutions,…

 Only step 3 varies between H2O for the thermal process or O2 plasma.
 As the ALD process deposits a (sub)angstrom thickness per cycle, control over the deposition process is obtained at the atomic scale.

-1st Half-Cycle
+1st half-cycle

 Purge

-2nd Half-Cycle
+2nd half-cycle

 Purge

 ALD relies on self-limiting surface reactions and therefore generally provides very low pin-hole and particle levels, which can benefit a wide range of applications.
-The level of film and interface control and high film quality provided are sought after for many applications.
+The level of film/interface control and high film quality provided are sought after for many applications.
 The usage of plasma allows for improved film properties, control thereof and a wide range of possible materials.
 The flexibility of unique surface pre-treatments allows for low damage processing.

 Conformal coating of high aspect ratio (15:1) structure with high-rate plasma ALD SiO2